-$$\Delta H(t) = H(t+1) - H(t) = Hh(t) + bW(t) + c,$$ [1]
+$$\Delta h(t) = h(t+1) - h(t) = a \ h(t) + b \ W(t) + c \tag{1}$$ where the input is W(t) = workload (blue).
+Constants (a, b, c) are fit to minimize the RMS error between h(t) and HR data as before (Table 1).
+The optimal parameter values $(a, b, c) \approx (-0.22, 0.11, 10)$ at 0 watts differ greatly from those at 100 watts (-0.06, 0.012, 4.6) and at 250 watts (-0.003, 0.003, -0.27), so a single model equally fitting all workload levels is necessarily nonlinear.
+This conclusion is confirmed by simulating HR (blue in Fig. 1B) with one best global linear fit $(a, b, c) \approx (0.06, 0.02, 2.93)$ to all three exercises, which has large errors at high and low workload levels.

-where the input is W(t) = workload (blue).
-Constants (a, b, c) are fit to minimize the rms error between H(t) and HR data as before (Table 1).
-The optimal parameter values $(a, b, c) \sim$ (-0.22, 0.11, 10) at 0 W differ greatly from those at 100 W (-0.06, 0.012, 4.6) and at 250 W (-0.003, 0.003, -0.27), so a single model equally fitting all workload levels is necessarily nonlinear.
-This conclusion is confirmed by simulating HR (blue in Fig. 1B) with one best global linear fit $(a, b, c) \sim$ (0.06, 0.02, 2.93) to all three exercises, which has large errors at high and low workload levels.
+The changes of the large, slow fluctuations in both HR (red) and its simulation (black) in Fig. 1B are consistent with well-understood cardiovascular physiology, and illustrate how the physiologic system has evolved to maintain homeostasis despite stresses, here those due to workloads.
+Our next step in modeling is to mechanistically explain as much of the HRV changes in Fig. 1 as possible using only standard models of aerobic cardiovascular physiology and control [25-29].
+This step focuses on the changes in HRV in the fits in Fig. 1B (in black) and equation (1) and we defer modeling of the high frequency variability in Fig. 1until later (i.e., the differences between the red data and black simulations in Fig. 1B).

-The changes of the large, slow fluctuations in both HR (red) and its simulation (black) in Fig. 1B are consistent with wellunderstood cardiovascular physiology, and illustrate how the physiologic system has evolved to maintain homeostasis despite stresses from workloads.
-Our next step in modeling is to mechanistically explain as much of the HRV changes in Fig. 1 as possible using only standard models of aerobic cardiovascular physiology and control (27-31).
-This step focuses on the changes in HRV in the fits in Fig. 1B (in black) and Eq.
-1, and we defer modeling of the high-frequency variability in Fig. 1 until later (i.e., the differences between the red data and black simulations in Fig. 1B).
+The black box fits allow us to plausibly conjecture that workload disturbances cause most of the variability in Fig. 1-B (black curves).
+Here the rigor of the black-box fits is important, as highlighted by three features: 1) no comparably good fits exist for the data in Fig. 1 without the input of workload, 2) within the limits of the sensors used and subject fitness we can otherwise experimentally manipulate the input independently and over a wide range to make it truly a "causal" input, and 3) the fits accurately predict the HR output response to new experiments (i.e. cross-validation, see SI).

-The black-box fits allow us to plausibly conjecture that workload disturbances cause most of the variability in Fig. 1B (black curves).
-Here the rigor of the black-box fits is important, as highlighted by three features: (i) no comparably good fits exist for the data in Fig. 1 without the input of workload, (ii) within the limits of the sensors used and subject fitness we can otherwise experimentally manipulate the input independently and over a wide range to make it truly a "causal" input, and (iii) the fits accurately predict the HR output response to new experiments (i.e., cross-validation; see SI Appendix).
+First Principles Models

-First-Principles Models.
-Our first-principles model is based on the circulatory circuit diagram in Fig. 2, using standard mathematical descriptions of circulation, and with a focus on modeling purely aerobic exercise.
+Our first principle model is based on the circulatory circuit diagram in Fig. 2, using standard mathematical descriptions of circulation, and with a focus on modeling purely aerobic exercise.
 That is, we only model blood flow, blood pressure, and $O_2$ in several compartments, and yet the model captures the overall physiologic HR response during moderate exercise in young, fit adults.
-In standard models of aerobic cardiovascular control (27-31) the neuroendocrine system controls peripheral vasodilation, minute ventilation, and cardiac output to maintain blood pressure and oxygen saturation within acceptable physiological limits.
+In standard models of aerobic cardiovascular control [25-29] the neuroendocrine system controls peripheral vasodilation, minute ventilation, and cardiac output to maintain blood pressure and oxygen saturation within acceptable physiological limits.

 Several features of these control systems allow substantial simplification of the model.
-Minute ventilation $V_E$ alone can tightly control arterial oxygenation $[O_2]a$ , so we assume $[O_2]a$ is maintained nearly constant (27).
+Minute ventilation $\dot{V}E$ alone can tightly control arterial oxygenation $[O_2]a$ , so we assume $[O_2]a$ is maintained nearly constant (consistent with the nearly constant oxygen saturation $S_aO_2$ throughout all the exercise [25]).
 Moreover, peripheral resistance $R_s$ is decreased during exercise and the decrease is determined by local metabolic control.
 The purpose of decreasing $R_s$ in the arterioles is to increase blood flow and regional delivery of $O_2$ , glucose, and other substrates as needed.
-Because the venous oxygenation $[O_2]v$ serves as a good signal for oxygen consumption, we also assume that control of peripheral vascular resistance $R_s$ is a function only of venous oxygenation $[O_2]v$ (31).
+Since the venous oxygenation $[O_2]v$ serves as a good signal for oxygen consumption, we also assume that control of peripheral vascular resistance $R_s$ is a function only of venous oxygenation $[O_2]v$ [29].